The X Factor (British TV series) series 4: Osbourne's walkout

 During the results of the first live show on 20 October, Osbourne walked away from the panel after it was revealed that both the bottom two acts came from her category.
 This left the three remaining judges, Cowell, Minogue and Walsh, to decide which of the bottom two would be sent home.
-When O'Leary asked Osbourne for her vote, she claimed to have left the show, saying, "I'm out—gone".
+When O'Leary asked Osbourne to clarify if she was abstaining, she claimed to have left the show, saying, "I'm out—gone".
 It later emerged that Osbourne was dissatisfied with the last-minute rescheduling of the programme from 17:45 to 17:30, claiming that fewer people saw the performance of her act, Kimberley Southwick, as she was first on stage.
 After a considerable amount of media coverage, including Paul O'Grady apparently convincing Osbourne live on his chat show to return to The X Factor, Osbourne's spokesman confirmed on 23 October that she would return to the show.